arbor-sim/arbor/doc/python/morphology.rst

     An implementation limitation restricts valid segment id values to those which can be represented by an unsigned long long value.

+    The ``allow_spherical_root`` optional parameter below, if set to true, will instruct the parser to interpret a zero-length constant radius root segment as denoting a spherical segment, and this will in turn be represented in the resultant morphology by a cylinder of equivalent surface area.

    .. py:method:: neuroml(filename)

       Build a NeuroML document representation from the supplied file contents.